a19836/bloxtor/README.md

 ## What is Bloxtor

-Bloxtor is a **professional web-development framework designed for No-Coders, Low-Coders, and Coders alike**.
+Bloxtor is a **professional and intelligent web-development framework designed for No-Coders, Low-Coders, and Coders alike**.
 It functions as a versatile code reader and converter, seamlessly transforming code into visual environments and visual components back into code.
 Discover more about Bloxtor on our homepage: [https://www.bloxtor.com]

 - All installations steps are in [INSTALL.md](./INSTALL.md)
 - Please read the Bloxtor terms and conditions at [LICENSE.md](./LICENSE.md)